Alcohol Prohibition Today

 The problem of repealing a law is that many states and localities did not go back to being "wet."
 Many remained "dry" and prohibited the sale of alcohol, even today.

-As a matter of fact, there are 7 states that still have prohibition of alcohol on its' books.
+As a matter of fact, there are 7 states that still have prohibition of alcohol on their books.

 They are as follows on the chart from USA Today.>>